 For the convenience of the reader, we also provide conventional analyses binning participants according to their age in years.
 To test whether group-level performance was above chance in all experimental groups, two-tailed one-sample t-tests with a chance level set to .5 were computed and are accompanied by Cohen’s d as a standardized effect size for significance testing (cf. Appendix B Tables 2, 4 and 6).

 000 In addition to our main analyses, we preregistered an additional exploratory analyses for evaluating item-level effects separately in each study.
-For this we added a crossed random effect for items, allowing the relationship between age and performance to vary across items (correct ~ condition*z.age + z.trial + sex + (z.trial | subid)).
+For this we added a random intercept for item and a random slope for age, thus allowing the relationship between age and performance to vary across items (correct ~ condition*z.age + z.trial + sex + (z.trial | subid) + (z.age|item)).
 Due to the lower number of individual items within a task, we expect this model to be less diagnostic with regard to our main research question.
 However, it adds detail about the equivalence of items within conditions.

 Study 1